borovoykirill/Python/README.md

 5) ./pr-stats *-some-key*.
 Be careful, after starting the script, he will ask you to enter<br> your username on the github and password.<br>

-For example:
+For example:<br>
-Input: ./pr-stats -owner alenaPy -repo devops_lab -number 12 -status -created -label -basic -user -comments -commit*<br>
+Input: *./pr-stats -owner alenaPy -repo devops_lab -number 12 -status -created -label -basic -user -comments -commit*<br>
 Output:<br>
 Title of pull request: Homework1: Vitali Andrushkevich<br>
 Source of pull request: Vitalyazavr/devops_lab<br>